City of Wayland

 Tax Information

-Your taxes you pay to the City of Wayland and to support many different efforts and services.
-Besides the City, Wayland Schools, Allegan County Intermediate School District, Allegan County Government, County Roads, County Seniors, and the Henika Library all collect taxes based on the value of your property.
-This means, the City of Wayland collects their taxes and passes it on to these entities.
-In fact, if you do not have a Principal Residence Exemption, out of every dollar you pay in property taxes, the City receives just 24.4 cents and the other 75.6 cents goes to others.
-If you have a Principal Residence Exemption, just 33.3 cents of every dollar you pay goes to the City and the rest goes to others.
+Based on the 2025 millage rates, if you do not have a Principal Residence Exemption (defined below), out of every dollar paid in property taxes, the City receives just 26 cents and the other 74 cents goes to others.
+If you have a Principal Residence Exemption, just 37 cents of every dollar you pay goes to the City and the other 63 cents goes to the other entities.

 All of the following get a share of your tax dollars: